xgenem/mp4-to-mp3-converter/README.md

 pip install moviepy
 ```

-Copy the mp4 files inside the source path
+Copy the mp4 files inside the source path, then run the script.

 ```
 python main.py